ip target image

 Transport needs will vary depending on where you live.
 For some students living on-campus, their transport costs will be minimal as they can walk or cycle to most places.

-When it comes to public transport, the most common and cost-effective way to travel is by bus.
+The most common and cost-effective way to travel is by bus.
 Some cities also have commuter train services running.

 Bus and train fares will increase in price the further you travel.
 However, student discounts are available.
 Depending on the city, you may be able to save more than 20% on your ticket so it’s worth looking into the options in your area.